Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 And so it's just bizarre, man, how it seems like all these emergencies that we're facing are actually caused by government action and not legitimate emergencies.

-It's not like we got bombed, it's not like there's some you know meteor that hit or some earthquake that hit or any natural like when you think of an emergency, it's like an attack out of your control, and we need emergency you know powers in order to respond to it adequately, but all these emergencies that exist out of willful incompetence.
+Like when you think of an emergency, it's like an attack out of your control and we need emergency powers in order to respond to it adequately.

 Well, and that's the other thing.

-Uh way out of my scope of expertise.
+It's way out of my scope of expertise.

-Uh but you would think you would think if there were things that there were doctors on the ground that were prescribing two members of Congress to mem to members of Congress who were getting COVID.
+But you would think, you would think if there were things that there were doctors on the ground that were prescribing to members of Congress, to members of Congress who were getting COVID, they were all getting prescribed pretty much the same cocktail, I think, that Rogan was getting.

 That's at least something that I read.

-And you would think that they would be promoting that to ensure that look, we've got look, COVID is manageable now.
+And you would think that they would be promoting that to ensure that, look, we've got, look, COVID is manageable now.

 Yes, it's dangerous.